Devatoria/admiral/docs/registry_configuration.md

 ## Events

 This will ask to the registry to send events to Admiral.
-It will store these events in database in order to allow to make some audit on this.
+It will store these events in a database in order to allow to make some audit on this.
 It will also get push events in order to maintain images database up to date.

 ```
 notifications: